danielfdz123/Projects/README.md

 # Projects

-This repository holds any small projects to simply help me get the hang of HTML, CSS, and Java Script
+This repository holds any small projects to simply help me get the hang of HTML, CSS, Java Script, or any other coding language